Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

-Suitable data augmentation depends on the characteristics of the task and dataset \cite{rauch2025can,ferreira2022survey}.
-Hence, following the configurations from a prior audio task does not necessarily lead to good results.
-For example, pitch-shifting is a powerful and commonly incorporated technique in sound event classification \cite{GHAFFARI2024102573,ferreira2022survey}.
+\textbf{Augmentation}: Suitable data augmentation depends on the characteristics of the task and dataset~\cite{rauch2025can,ferreira2022survey}.
+For example, pitch-shifting is a common technique in sound event classification~\cite{GHAFFARI2024102573,ferreira2022survey}.
 However, this task focuses on individual birds with controlled lab recordings.
 Hence, there is no noticeable deviation in the frequency components of the vocalizations from rendition to rendition.
-Pitch-shifting is useful when there are different sources of similar sound events.
-Examples include species classification or speech processing when the dataset contains individuals of different age groups and genders with diverse physiological characteristics.
-By considering the characteristics of the task and dataset, the following describes four promising techniques for this work: \begin{itemize} \item \textbf{Random Gain (RG)}: modulates the waveform amplitude by $\alpha \sim \mathcal{U}(-3, 4)$ decibels.
-This is a reasonable technique because birds modify their vocalization volume in different communication contexts \cite{ZOLLINGER2015289}. \item \textbf{Color Noise (CN)}: adds band-specific background noise to the waveform with $SNR \sim \mathcal{U}(5, 30)$ decibels.
-The procedure consists of generating a white (Gaussian) noise, and modifying its spectral profile with a frequency mask from the $\frac{1}{f^{\beta}}$ power-law, where $f$ denotes each unit of frequency bandwidth, and $\beta \sim \mathcal{U}(-2, 2)$ is the frequency decay parameter.
-This is probably the best technique for heavy augmentation of the main content without corrupting the song structure.
+Pitch-shifting is useful when multiple sources produce similar sound events.
+Examples include species classification or speech processing when the dataset contains individuals of different age groups with diverse physiological characteristics.
+The following describes promising techniques that consider the characteristics of the task and dataset: \begin{itemize} \item \textbf{Random Gain (RG)}: modulates the input's relative amplitude by $\alpha~\sim~\mathcal{U}(0.5, 1)$.
+This is a reasonable technique because birds adjust their vocal volume in different communication contexts~\cite{ZOLLINGER2015289}.
+It also simulates factors such as bird-microphone distance and orientation. \item \textbf{Color Noise (CN)}: adds band-specific background noise to the waveform with $SNR \sim \mathcal{U}(5, 30)$ decibels.
+The procedure consists of generating a white (Gaussian) noise, and modifying its spectral profile with a frequency mask from the $1/f^{\beta}$ power-law, where $f$ denotes each unit of frequency bandwidth, and $\beta \sim \mathcal{U}(-2, 2)$ is the frequency decay parameter.
+This is an effective augmentation of the content without disrupting the song structure.
 It is particularly valuable for SSL pretraining.
-Moreover, it can simulate faulty recording or accidental noise in the recording environment (e.g., flapping wings in the cage). \item \textbf{Bernoulli Noise (BN)}: zeros out a random portion $p \sim \mathcal{U}(0, 0.3)$ of the spectrogram bins.
-This is also a useful technique to manipulate content without corrupting the temporal dependency and harmonic structure of the syllables.
-Moreover, it can simulate faulty recording and is useful for model regularization, similar to dropout on the input (but without scaling). \item \textbf{Time-Frequency Masking (TF-Mask)}: zeros out a random number of contiguous time and frequency stripes \cite{Park_2019}.
-The time frame mask ranges from 0 to 105 ms, and the frequency mask ranges from 0 to 700 Hz.
+It also simulates faulty recording or accidental noise in the recording environment, e.g., flapping wings in the cage. \item \textbf{Bernoulli Noise (BN)}: zeros out a random portion $p \sim \mathcal{U}(0, 0.3)$ of the spectrogram bins.
+This is also a useful technique for manipulating content without corrupting the song's temporal and harmonic structure.
+It also simulates faulty recordings and is useful for model regularization, analogous to input dropout (but without scaling). \item \textbf{Time-Frequency Masking (TF-Mask)}: zeros out a random number of contiguous time and frequency stripes~\cite{Park_2019}.
+The temporal mask length ranges from 0 to 105 ms, and the frequency mask length ranges from 0 to 700 Hz.
 This technique corrupts the temporal and harmonic structure of the songs.
-Its utility is later tested in ablation studies.
-If adequate computational resources (GPU) are available to train for long epochs (to see many corrupted versions of the same song) with a large cropping window (to capture song patterns better) on a moderate training size (to include diverse song patterns), TF-Mask potentially benefits the model as it forces it to fill the gaps between syllables. \end{itemize}
+If adequate computational resources (GPU) are available to train for many epochs (to see many corrupted versions of the same song) with a large cropping window (to capture song patterns better) on a moderate training size (to include diverse song patterns), TF-Mask potentially benefits the model as it forces it to fill the gaps.
+Its utility in this low-resource setup will be tested in ablation studies. \end{itemize}